-Understanding the Value of a Prenuptial Agreement
+Understanding the Value of a Prenuptial Agreement in Texas

 When two people are planning on getting married, there are a lot of details to consider.
 One key detail – which many couples disregard – is the establishment of a prenuptial agreement.
 A prenuptial agreement lays out the terms of how assets – including property, current and future income, alimony, and more – will be distributed should the marriage be dissolved.

 Although very few couples believe they will ever get divorced, things do happen.
 Even the happiest of couples could at some point have their marriage end in divorce.
 A prenuptial agreement does not mean your marriage will collapse; it is more like an insurance plan to protect each party’s assets and allow them to be fully prepared should divorce occur.
 As soon as both parties agree to and sign the prenuptial agreement, it becomes a legally binding contract.